-At least thirty sixty (3060) working days in advance of the date of the commencement of works authorised by these consents, the consent holder must contact the Council to arrange for a site-pre-commencement meeting with the consent holders representative, the consent holder's contractor(s) and a Council compliance officer prior to commencement of construction works.
-The details to be provided at the meeting, and then in writing no more than five (5) working days after the meeting, must include:
+- 3. At least thirty (30) working days in advance of the date of the commencement of works authorised by these consents, the consent holder must contact the Council to arrange for a site meeting with the consent holder's contractor(s) and a Council compliance officer prior to commencement of construction works.
+The details to be provided at the meeting, and then in writing no more than five (5) working days after the meeting, must include: - (a) The intended date of the commencement or works and a programme for the works.